Coronavirus (COVID-19): school admission appeals update

 The deadline for lodging your primary school admission appeal is

-Late applications: if you applied late, you must submit your appeal within 20 school days of the date you were notified your application was unsuccessful.
+Late applications: if you applied late, you must submit your appeal within 28 days of the date you were notified your application was unsuccessful.

 How can I submit a school admission appeal?

 The appeal form should only be used when appealing the decision to refuse admission to your preferred school in the borough of Rochdale.
 If you wish to appeal more than one decision you'll need to complete a separate form for each decision.